-As long as the room is big enough and you are situated on the other side, the room will still be cooled and the noise level will go down.
+As long as the room is big enough and you are situated on the other side, the room will still be cooled, and the noise level will go down.

-Not every one will be able to do this, especially if you have small a room, but for large spaces it can help.
+Not everyone will be able to do this, especially if you have a small room, but for large spaces, it can help.

 Sometimes the cage will rattle at certain locations.

 Using something like a small piece of insulation pushed between the cage and the window will stop it from vibrating.

 It may seem simple, but it does work and is something I have used in the past to stop a rattling sound.

 Some units are made cheaply, and mass-produced quickly.